 At Chu Vision, we have surgical options for reading correction.
 In some cases, you can take advantage of monovision LASIK, which means one eye is corrected to see far away while the other is corrected for reading.
 Not everyone tolerates the difference between the eyes, so your doctor will give you contact lenses to try out monovision before proceeding with a permanent change.

-Another option is Custom Lens Extraction and Replacement (the CLEAR procedure), which provides the crisp, clear vision benefits of cataract surgery without having to wait another 5, 10, 20 years for cataracts to form.
+Another option is Custom Lens Replacement (CLR), which provides the crisp, clear vision benefits of cataract surgery without having to wait another 5, 10, 20 years for cataracts to form.

 The Newest Reading Vision Solution